calvinyanghwa/cookiecutter-django-cortx/README.md

 ### Motivations

-Using Cookiecutter, the community is able to automatically spin up a Django project that is integrated with CORTX and has prebuilt file upload functionalities.
+Using Cookiecutter, the community is able to automatically spin up a Django project that is integrated with CORTX, with an inbuilt file upload functionality.

 With Django as one of the top Python-based web frameworks, cookiecutter templates are able to lower the barrier of entry for integrating with CORTX as the object storage solution of choice.
-We also hope that future solutions will be able to leverage on this cookiecutter template when they want to integrate CORTX with their Django project.
+We also hope that future solutions can leverage on this cookiecutter template when they want to integrate CORTX with their Django project.

 ## Installation